websanco/liferay-learn/docs/dxp/latest/en/users-and-permissions/developer-guide/roles-api-basics.md

    unzip liferay-z3v5.zip
    ```

 1. Use the [Users_GET_FromInstance](./user-account-api-basics.md#get-instance-users) to get a list of user IDs.
-Make note of the User ID you wish to associate with an Regular Role.
+Make note of the User ID you wish to associate with a Regular Role.

 1. Use the [Roles_GET_FromInstance](#get-roles-from-instance) to get a list of all role IDs.
 Make note of the role ID you wish to associate that is `roleType: regular`.
 For example, the Analytics Administrator Regular Role type.